uptane/uptane-standard/uptane-standard.md

 *Repository*: A server containing metadata about images.
 May also contain the images themselves.
 Other data may be stored on the repository to be accessed by ECUs during the update process.

-*Suppliers*: Independent companies to which auto manufacturers may outsource the production of ECUs.
+*Suppliers*: Independent companies to which vehicle manufacturers may outsource the production of ECUs.
 Tier-1 suppliers directly serve the manufacturers.
 Tier-2 suppliers are those that perform outsourced work for Tier-1 suppliers.

 *Vehicle Version Manifest*: A compilation of all ECU version manifests on a vehicle.
 It serves as a master list of all images currently running on all ECUs in the vehicle.